 An outreach program of meetings, newsletter articles, and panels to spread the word about these resources will be completed this year.

 When we presented the early drafts of these products to planners at the 2014 APA Washington Chapter conference, we heard, "That's great information, but can you help us persuade our city council to take action?"

 That led to creating a series of short (six- to nine-minute) videos that are good conversation starters for planners speaking with public officials or in public meetings.
 Each video provides an overview of an emerging issue, examples of what other cities are doing, and details on how to get started.
 While the examples are from Washington State, they can be useful to planners across the country.
-They are listed below and on this webpage.

 Also available is "Planning for the New Reality," an 18-minute except of AICP Fellow and former APA President Mitchell Silver's talk about societal changes that affect how communities plan for the future.
 (The full one-hour presentation is available to APA members for training purposes by arrangement with the APA Washington Chapter.)

 Finally, as the impacts of climate change become increasingly evident, the Big Ideas initiative mounted a major effort to give planners updated tools to address related challenges.
 In collaboration with the Washington State Department of Commerce, the climate change committee wrote 17 discussion briefs, grouped into three categories:

 - Part 2: Strategies for Planning Resilient Communities